 - Additional Eugene-based ARCH summer studios are available and preferencing is not required.

 - Many students explore summer studio options both in and outside of the School of Architecture and Environment.
 International options can be found through Global Education Oregon.

 Intermediate Studio Registration Pre-Preferencing:

-- Both Architecture and Interior Architecture students register for the ARCH 584 “phantom” studio course during their registration window.
+- Architecture students will register for the ARCH 584, the Architecture “phantom” studio course during their registration window.

-- Interior Architecture students will need to be pre-authorized to register for the Architecture phantom studio, so contact firstname.lastname@example.org.
+- Interior Architecture students will register for IARCH 584, the Interior Architecture phantom studio.